noironetworks/cko/README.md

 At least one context is required for each cluster, and all fields in the context are required.
 CKO currently does not create ACI AEP, VRF, and L3out; they have to be created by the network admin and referenced in the above configuration.

+##### 4.1.1.3.3 Topology
-The kubernetes_nodes and top-of-the-racks interconnection topology per fabric is captured in the topology section as shown below:
+The kubernetes_nodes and top-of-the-rack interconnection topology per fabric is captured in the topology section as shown below:

 ```bash
   topology: